-INSTALLATION CHECK LIST Flu e System $\sim k $ 1.
+INSTALLATION CHECK LIST Flu re System Tick √ 1.
 Minimum Flue Height of 4.6 metres (15 feet).
-2. Appliance should be connected to a minimum of 1.8 metres (6 feet) of 150mm (6") flue pipe ".
+2. Appliance should be connected to a flue of minimum diameter 150mm (6") flue pipe.
 3. Any horizontal flue run should not exceed 150mm (6") 4.
 All flue pipework passing through walls must be sleeved & adequately insulated in line with current Building Regulations.
 5. Appliance should be connected to a chimney of less than 200mm (8") in diameter (otherwise the chimney must be lined with a 6" flue liner).
-6. The chimney/ flue termination must be located in accordance with building regulations part J. 7.
+6. The chimney/ flue termination must be located in accordance with building regulations par t J. 7.
 The chimney serving this appliance should not serve any other appliance.
 8. Access should be provided to the chimney serving the appliance to allow for cleaning.
-(This can be done through the stove).
-9. It is a requirement by Building Regulations to have a carbon monoxide alarm fitted to any room with a solid fuel appliance.
-Loc eation 10.
+(The can be done through the stove). nis 9.
+It is a requirement by Building Regulations to have a carbon monoxide alarm fitted to any room with a solid fuel appliance.
+Loc cation 10.
 Clearance to combustible materials must be adhered to as described in the Clearance to Combustible section.
-11. The stove must be installed in a solid non combustible recess with a hearth or suitable non combustible floor protector that extends 225mm to the front of the appliance and 150mm to either side.
-Ver ntilation & Combustion Air Requirements 12.
+11. The stove must be installed in a solid non combustible recess with a hearth or suitable no combustible floor protector that extends 225mm to the front of the appliance and 150mm either side.
+Vei ntilation & Combustion Air Requirements 12.
 The room in which the appliance is located should have an air vent of adequate size to support correct combustion (see Ventilation & Combustion Air Requirement Section for specific details).
 13. The stove must not be installed in the same room as an extractor fan.